Hungry Seizes the Moment.

 When a new crop of teachers, retirees, and businesspeople decided to run for office, they needed help with messaging, content development, social media, and PR.
 This guide was designed to help them quickly establish a well-oiled communications operations.
 Our other guides include one to help the youth leaders of anti-violence group YOSOS become effective spokespeople.

-media that solves problems
+content that solves problems

 When Get Organized BK, a new Brooklyn-based grassroots organization, was in need of funding, Hungry created a matching campaign and collateral that brought in nearly $9,000, far exceeding the $6,000 goal.